Join the movement to improve access to justice globally

-Action 4 Justice is a project supported by individuals and a consortium of non-governmental organisations who fight poverty injustice, and rights abuses throughout the world.
-Together, we recognise and promote public interest litigation as an essential strategic tool in this global struggle.
+Action 4 Justice is a platform created by NGOs who fight poverty injustice, and rights abuses throughout the world.
+Together, we recognise and promote legal action as an essential strategic tool in this global struggle.

 Oxfam’s vision is a just world without poverty.
 We want a world where people are valued and treated equally, enjoy their rights as full citizens, and can influence decisions affecting their lives.